 6. We shall insure the goods against theft, breakage, transport, fire and water damage or other insurable risks only on the express request of the Buyer and at its expense.

-7. The buyer shall be entitled to return to us used, completely empty packaging within the meaning of Section 15 (1) of the Packaging Act of the same type, shape and size as that delivered by us.
+7. The buyer shall be entitled to return to us used, completely empty packaging within the meaning of Article 15 para.
+1 of the German Packaging Act of the same type, shape and size as that delivered by us.
 The return shall take place at our registered office in Leinfelden-Echterdingen during our business hours by prior appointment.
-The purchaser shall bear the costs of taking back and recycling or transferring the packaging to the responsible public waste disposal authority.
+The Buyer shall bear the costs of taking back and recycling or transferring the packaging to the responsible public waste disposal authority.
 These costs will be invoiced separately.
 Euro pallets are excluded from this regulation.

 § 6 Retention of title